-Like all races, your road to victory in the garden is about going the distance.
+Just like with any marathon, your road to victory in the garden is about going the distance.
 However, just like professional athletes, experienced croppers also know that the best finishes come from a strong start.
-If you get hung-up coming out of the gate, you might finish the race, but it there is little or no chance of it being the best performance possible.
+If you get hung-up coming out of the gate, you might finish the race, but there is little or no chance of it being the best performance possible.

 So, let’s break it down into those important first steps.
 By better understanding each of these steps and, most importantly, how one lends more power to the next in the succession, you will be well-trained this season and stand an excellent chance of making this your best victory garden harvest ever (be it outdoors, in a greenhouse or even under grow lights).

 It’s worth keeping in mind that there are selections of commercially propagated plants available at the grocery store, your local garden center or maybe even your local hydroponics shop to start your garden.
 These can be convenient and easy, especially if you aren’t growing for a living.
 Be warned, though; while you can take home some great starts, you can also take home problems (for example, insects and diseases).

 If you can’t talk to who grew your transplants, there can also be uncertainty as to whether or not they were sprayed with chemicals that could harm you or lessen the yield potential from your crop.
 This makes an even stronger case for growing your own, especially if you make your living from your crops and if you have a short season (meaning you can only bank on getting one crop planted and harvested).
 In other words, there’s a lot riding on the quality of your starts.

 The fact is, the majority of the work that needs to be done when starting new plants typically has more to do with setting up to plant rather than the act of planting itself.
 Farmers know the importance of creating a proper seed bed: firm, but not hard, and of finer texture that still drains freely.